 Subject lines have an impact on how many buyers open your emails.
 Your subject line should be appealing and capture a buyer’s interest while staying closely connected to the content of the email.

+In general, using the word "Amazon" but also personalizing the subject line to the buyer's order in some way is the best strategy.
 Below are three subject line strategies that usually get good open rates:

 1. The transactional subject line